asreview/asreview/README.md

 that should definitely be included, while `prior_excluded` are IDs of papers that are definitely excluded.
 The higher the number of included/excluded papers, the quicker the ASR software will understand your choices for inclusion.
-The IDs are the idententifiers of papers starting from 0 for the first paper found in the dataset.
+The IDs are the idententifiers of papers, starting from 0 for the first paper found in the dataset.

 To benchmark an already executed review, use the simulation modus (`asr simulation`).